Ralph Benmergui

-Raphael "Ralph" Benmergui (born 1955) is a Canadian television and radio personality, a writer, an ordained spiritual director, and a strategic advisor in political, environmental, and academic realms.
+Raphael "Ralph" Benmergui (born 1955) is a Canadian television and radio personality, writer, ordained spiritual director, and strategic adviser in political, environmental and academic fields.

-Since 2025, he has been executive director of the ALEPH Canada, the organization of the Jewish Renewal movement in Canada.
+Since 2025, he has been executive director of ALEPH Canada, an organization associated with the Jewish Renewal movement in Canada.

 Early life and education

-Born to a Sephardi Jewish family in Tangier, Morocco, and raised in Toronto, Benmergui studied journalism at Ryerson Polytechnical Institute, where he was news director and program producer at the university's radio station, CKLN-FM.
+Benmergui was born into a Sephardi Jewish family in Tangier, Morocco, and was raised in Toronto.
+He studied journalism at Ryerson Polytechnical Institute, where he was news director and a program producer at the university's radio station, CKLN-FM.